Rich Hill man pleads guilty in murder case

 A Richmond Hill man pleaded guilty to the Jan.
-6, 2020 murder and attempted rape of a 92-year-old woman on Tuesday.
+6, 2020 murder and attempted rape of a 92-year-old woman June 20.

 Justice Kenneth C. Holder indicated that he would sentence Reeaz Khan, 24, to 22 years to life on the murder charge and eight years in prison on the attempted rape charge, according to the Office of Queens District Attorney Melinda Katz.